 The proposed project was previously surveyed for archaeological resources between 2007 and 2010, and a series of reports were prepared at that time.
 A formal reevaluation of these reports was completed to address these reports' age, methodologies, and modifications to the project footprint.
 GTC contracted with NV5 to conduct a thorough review and analysis to assess the overall status of the project's regulatory compliance regarding the previous archaeological work performed as well as provide recommendations for additional survey or resurvey efforts.
 The original archaeologist was involved with the original surveys conducted between 2007 and 2010, as well as the current archaeology survey effort.
 The analysis, findings, and recommendations are summarized in a memo dated June 12, 2023.
-(Appendix H-1)
+(Appendix H-1 - provided under a separate cover)

 GTC proposed to follow these recommendations to supplement the previous archaeology survey efforts.
-GTC contracted with NV5 to conduct a Phase I Archaeological Survey.
-To ensure current survey methodologies were used and surveys cover the current ECGR Project area, GTC contracted with NV5 in 2023 to develop a method of reanalyzing previous surveys for completeness and ensure current survey methodologies were used.
-The principal archaeologist for the current NV5 survey was also the archeologist for the original 2008 survey.
+GTC contracted with NV5 to conduct a Phase I Archaeological Survey to ensure current survey methodologies were used and surveys cover the current ECGR Project area.
 NV5 implemented this plan which involved resurveying some sites and surveying potential survey gaps from the previous version of the project.
-To determine whether there are archaeological sites listed on or eligible for listing on the NRHP, surveys included both archival research and field investigations, consisting of walkover observation and shovel testing at 30-60-meter intervals and on high probability landforms.
+To determine whether there are archaeological sites listed on or recommended eligible for listing on the NRHP, surveys included both archival research and field investigations, consisting of walkover observation and shovel testing at 30-60-meter intervals and on high probability landforms.

-For the purposes of the archaeological survey, the APE was defined as the transmission line ROWs, substation and switching station sites, a laydown yard, temporary construction ROWs and the off-ROW access roads.
+For the purposes of the archaeological survey, the area of potential effects (APE) was defined as the transmission line ROWs, substation and switching station sites, a laydown yard, temporary construction ROWs and the off-ROW access roads.
 The APE does or does not include any federal and/or tribal lands as defined pursuant to 36 CFR § 800.16(x).